jackbl1/personal-site-hugo/content/posts/building-a-mental-model-of-bitcoin.md

 +++
-title="building a mental model of Bitcoin" date="2022-12-21" summary="How to understand Bitcoin more correctly" description="How to understand Bitcoin more correctly" toc=false readTime=true autonumber=true
+title="building a mental model of Bitcoin" date="2022-12-21" summary="how to understand Bitcoin more correctly" description="how to understand Bitcoin more correctly" toc=false readTime=true autonumber=true